GregRos/invocation-list/README.md

 		}
 	}

-This is implemented in the `react-decorators` library.
+This is implemented in another library.